KFSW: History

 In order to be allowed time to decide how to best proceeded (sic) with this facility, the licensee requests Special Temporary Authority to remain silent for up to 1 year.

-The next day a callsign swap was made, with KWHN moving back to 1320 AM from 1650 AM, and KYHN transferred from 1320 AM to 1650 AM.
+The next day a call sign swap was made, with KWHN moving back to 1320 AM from 1650 AM, and KYHN transferred from 1320 AM to 1650 AM.

 In 2010 Capstar TX LLC proposed including the silent KYHN to be one of four stations to be transferred to MMTC (Minority Media and Telecommunications Council) Broadcasting LLC.
 However, this was in conflict with the FCC's general policy that original AM band stations and their expanded band counterparts had to remain under common ownership.
 An exception to this policy was approved, on the grounds that "Capstar's donation of the facility to MMTC, which planned to use KYHN to train women and minority group members in broadcasting and broadcast management, advanced the diversity goals set forth in the pending proceeding Promoting Diversification of Ownership in the Broadcasting Services".
 Since then, the stations on 1320 AM and 1650 AM have had different owners.

 MMTC later reported that KYHN had again gone silent on February 18, 2012, "for financial reasons".
 That same year the station was sold to Ms. Kim Media LLC (Kim Girdner) for $50,000, who in turn transferred the license the next year to G2 Media Group LLC, owned by her husband, Darren F. Girdner, for "assumption of liabilities".

 On October 2, 2015, the station’s call sign was changed from KYHN to KFSW.
 The station added FM translator K254AM (98.7 MHz) as a repeater in November 2015.
 On January 1, 2020, the format was changed from contemporary Christian to southern gospel, branded as "The Cross 98.7".
+KFSW again went silent in November 2025, as M&M Media evaluated whether it would modify the station's facilities or sell it.